renbytes/arla/docs/blog/posts/schelling_sim_smoke_test.md

 Welcome back to the ARLA Development Blog!
 In our first post, we introduced our vision for a modular framework for building cognitively rich agents.
 Today, we're diving into the code to show how we're building and validating this platform, starting with a classic: the [Schelling Segregation Model](https://en.wikipedia.org/wiki/Schelling%27s_model_of_segregation).

 This isn't just an academic exercise.
 It's a critical, two-phase process to build a robust foundation for groundbreaking research.
 First, we implement a simple version to serve as a "smoke test."
-Then, we use that stable baseline to conduct sophisticated ablative studies on complex cognitive features.
+In later posts, we will use that stable baseline to conduct sophisticated ablative studies on complex cognitive features.

 ## Phase 1: The Baseline - A Rule-Based Schelling Model